jbentleyh/inventory-cost-tracker/README.md

-# Example
+# Inventory Cost Tracker
-An example greeter plugin
+A plugin for tracking the cost of the player's inventory/equipment in Old School Runescape